 What is Beyond the (Micro)Scope?:

 When you tune into the Beyond the (Micro)Scope podcast you get to hear stories of women in STEM doing exciting things.
-Women in STEM are creating businesses, opportunities, being creative and represent positive role models for women in STEM.
+Women in STEM are creating businesses, opportunities, developing products, and represent positive role models for women in STEM.
 This is what other women in STEM need to see.
 I enjoy listening to their stories and learning about what other women in STEM are doing.
-With a STEM degree you can explore many pathways in science.
+With a STEM degree, you can explore many pathways in science.

 What gets me excited about STEM: